ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*,nosep,nolistsep] \item[$\bullet$] We are the first to explore the potential of numerical implicit Adams methods \cite{implicitadams} to solve diffusion ODEs.
-We propose an error-robust implicit Adams Solver (ERA-Solver), which is training-free and can be extended to pretrained DDPMs conveniently. \item[$\bullet$] We propose to adopt the Lagrange interpolation function \cite{lagrangefunction} that selectively interpolates several Lagrange function bases with low errors of estimated noises to ensure the ERA-solver is robust to the error in estimated noise. \item[$\bullet$] Experiment results show that we achieve better results on LSUN-Bedroom, LSUN-Church, and Cifar10 datasets when compared with previous methods in 10 function evaluations.
-On LSUN-Church and LSUN-Bedroom, we achieve state-of-the-art FID results of 7.39 and 5.39 with more function evaluations, compared with the previous best results of 7.74 and 6.46.
+Our contributions can be summarized as follows: \begin{itemize} \item We point out the problem that there exist various error patterns of estimated noises when solving diffusion ODEs on different data manifolds and contribute to an error-robust solver (ERA-Solver) that is able to fit the error patterns. \item We explore the potential of the Implicit Adams method \cite{implicitadams}.
+Based on this, we propose the error-robust Lagrange interpolation function that selectively interpolates several Lagrange function bases with lower errors of estimated noises to ensure the ERA-solver is robust to the error in estimated noise. \item Comprehensive experiments on various benchmarks and pretrained diffusion models are conducted to demonstrate the efficiency of ERA-Solver.
+For instance, with the pretrained model \cite{dhariwal2021diffusion} on LSUN-bedroom, ERA-Solver achieves better FID results of 9.09, 7.28, 4.9 compared with the previous best results of 11.01, 9.28, 5.40 with 8, 10, and 20 NFEs.

 \end{itemize}